sfandres94/uex-audiopy1/README.md

 Now that we have everything set up, we can start playing with this repository! :sunglasses:

-# Work on your own from scratch
+## Working on your own from scratch

 Create an empty environment inside the repository folder:
 ```